Should You Leave Your Passport as a Deposit in Thailand?

 - Legal Obligation: According to Thai laws, a tourist may be required to carry their passport (or a photocopy + visa page) at all times.
 If your passport is in a shop's cash register, you may face legal difficulties during a police check.

-- Seizure Authority: Only official state authorities (Immigration Bureau, Police, etc.) have the right to seize or hold your passport; a private business does not have this right.
+- Authority to Seize: Only official state authorities (Immigration Bureau, Police, etc.) have the right to seize or hold your passport; a private business does not have this right.

 2. 🚨 Risks of Leaving Your Passport as a Deposit

-While not providing a cash deposit may seem attractive at first, you take on the following risks:
+While not paying a cash deposit may seem attractive at first, you take on the following risks:

 - Blackmail and Extra Charges: A malicious operator may claim that you caused a scratch already present on the vehicle and may not return your passport without exorbitant compensation.